ramaabdelgadir/FlutterPlayground/README.md

 ## Projects 📌

 - **MoveIt** - A simple UI practice app for workout selection.
+- **TODO** - A simple todo app to add tasks, mark them done, and save them using Hive.

 🔨 More projects will be added soon, InshaAllah...